 The action-driven and the clarified subjectivity paradigms represent a different degree of complexity and subjectivity.
 They represent both harmony and conflict.
 Various levels of complexity require different research paradigms; Pluralism is demanded to catch other aspects of reality.
 Subjectivism is necessary to capture complexity.
-The greener and more sustainable business models, the higher complexity and higher internal focus, to get green action-driven business models.
+The greener and more sustainable business models, the higher complexity and internal focus to get green action-driven business models.
 Traditional business models reduce complexity and uncertainty through a higher external market focus.
 The reality offers inductive exploring versus deductive explaining business models.
 The driving force for the explorative models is to be ahead of the market, offering new sustainable solutions.

-In contrast, the explaining that business models are already existing market needs in the traditional industrial way.
+In contrast, they explain that business models are already existing market needs in the traditional industrial way.
 Disruption, efficiency, and connectivity versus scale economics and effectiveness.
 Explorative inductive models versus deductive explaining models.
 Kuhn(1971) will describe it as different paradigms fighting as the standard business science paradigm is under attack, not explaining a new business reality.
 More and more academic papers at ECKM explore the sustainable and new green reality using more subjective and action-based business models, criticizing existing models and constructing new models.
-The times are 'changing, and by that, the research methodology with new problems demands other instruments to be helpful in another reality.
+The times are 'changing, and the research methodology with new problems demands other instruments to be helpful in another reality (Jevnaker & Olaisen, 2022).

 Consequently, we will have to define this discipline as a subjective multidiscipline, and we will have to explore, innovate, and simulate an experiment to a much higher degree.
 We need more subjectivity conflicts and minor harmony and objectivity in our research.
-Leadership and organizational methodology movement toward phenomenon research take research out of the iron jacket into a flexible and soft jacket opening up for alternative realities (Doh 2015, Schwartz and Stensaker 2014, von Krogh et al. 2012).
-The driving force for the future might be green business models giving K.M. research new possibilities for understanding the green creating corporation.
+Leadership and organizational methodology movement toward phenomenon research takes research out of the iron jacket into a flexible and soft jacket opening up for alternative realities (Doh, 2015; Schwartz & Stensaker, 2014; von Krogh et al., 2012).
+The driving force for the future might be green business models giving KM research new possibilities for understanding the green-creating corporation.
+A green vision, strategy, and business models were nonexistent in the 2017,2018, and 2019 conferences but appeared as fashion in the 2022 studies.